tibbe78/techday-2019/demo5_1/README.md

 > Docker is already installed

 #### Create docker group and add user to this group.
 ReInit group.
-> So we don't need to sudo for docker jobs
+> So we don't need to sudo for docker jobs on the docker host
 ```sh
 sudo groupadd docker
 sudo gpasswd -a $USER docker